lkellar/kahoot/README.md

 * Circle/Yellow: S
 * Square/Green: D

-To change these settings, go to `about:addons` and hit the preferences button for "Kahoot Keyboard Shortcuts".
+To change these settings, go to `about:addons` and hit the preferences button for "Keyboard Shortcuts for Kahoot".

 Alternatively, if the extension is in your toolbar, you can change your shortcuts from there.